Landing zone implementation options

 Platform development velocity

-In addition to the recommended design areas, your platform development velocity (how fast your platform team can develop the required skills) is a key factor when choosing the best deployment option.
+In addition to the recommended design areas, your platform development velocity (how fast your platform team can develop the required skills) is a key factor when choosing the best implementation option.
 Consider two primary modes:

 Start small and expand: Use this mode if it's more important to develop these skills and commit to your decisions as you learn more about the cloud.
 In this approach, the landing zones only focus on implementing the basic landing zones considerations required to start cloud adoption.
 As your adoption expands, modules in the Govern and Manage methodologies will build on top of your initial landing zones.
 The design principles of any Azure landing zone outline the specific design areas that will require refactoring over time.